nemppu/stomp-websocket/README.md

 ## Using with Angular2/4

-https://github.com/stomp-js/ng2-stompjs is based on this library and exposes entire functionality offered by this library as Angular Services rxjs Observables.
-Both the libraries are maintained by similar set of contributors.
+https://github.com/stomp-js/ng2-stompjs is based on this library and exposes entire functionality offered by this library as Angular Services and rxjs Observables.
+Both these libraries are maintained by similar set of contributors.

 ## TypeScript definitions